PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed getJobs for test pilots to get gangarobot jobs
   * setup glite in TaLuncher
   * added lock in lockDatasets
   * added version check in Merger to avoid duplicating merge jobs